R2FREE/Ritchi/README.md

 the value of http_proxy_port could be different depending on your setting (it should be 7890 for clash on Windows).

 ### Other countries
+Remain to be done.

 ## Rest parts will be updated after Octorber.
-### For now, i'm preparing for getting a job related to digital IC design.
-I will keep updating this project when signed employment aggrement.
+### For now, I'm preparing for getting a job related to digital IC design.
+I will keep updating this project after getting a ideal job.